 Media & Communications

-$7 billion of merchandise sold in the first 90 minutes on Alibaba’s Tianmao site for Singles Day in 2015.
+Over $20 billion of merchandise sold in the first 107 minutes on Alibaba's Tianmao site for Singles Day in 2018.

 Reaching out to local Chinese consumers, for Chinese companies operating in Australia or to the broader Chinese market requires a communications strategy and must embrace traditional as well as digital media like Chinese platforms Weibo and Wechat.